noglitchyo/dealdoh/README.md

 Dealdoh was created for development purpose: I wanted to reach my Docker containers from the browser by their hostnames.
 But let's give some context:
-- could not modify the /etc/hosts file
+- I could not change the /etc/hosts file
-- could not change the DNS for the machine
+- I could not change the DNS for the machine
-- container domain names were well registered in a custom DNS container (thanks to: https://github.com/mageddo/dns-proxy-server)
+- My Docker container domain names were well registered in a custom DNS docker container (thanks to: https://github.com/mageddo/dns-proxy-server)
 So, I ended up with the following solution: use the DOH client from Mozilla Firefox and proxy every DNS query to Dealdoh.